Skip to main content

 important

 Before you proceed, verify that you are running these commands from your local GitHub repo.
-If you have started this lab at the $HOME directory of your user, that should be at ~/aks-labs/app-project-env.
+If you have started this lab at the $HOME directory of your user, that should be at ~/aks-labs/platform-engineering/aks-capz-aso/app-project-env.
 If not, look at where you have cloned the app-project-env directory.

 Adding the HelmChartProxy and AKS Store Application